 Browning sugar creates this wonderful browning sauce that colors and flavors many Caribbean dishes.
 The flavor is smoky and molasses-like.
-So, it is the perfect addition to stews, fried rice dishes, and the ever-popular fruit cake.
+So, it is the perfect addition to stews and the ever-popular fruit cake.

 While browning is an essential ingredient in these Caribbean recipes, you won’t find a bottle in my pantry… or in my mom’s.

 Why?
 Because we make it from scratch right before we use it.
 It is so quick and easy.
-Here’s how to make it.
+Here’s a little more on browning and how to make it.

 You only need two ingredients: brown sugar and boiling water.